Do Protective Orders Show Up on Background Checks?

 If you face accusations of domestic assault in North Carolina, you may have concerns about how this could affect your future career, credit, apartment options and even your freedom.
 Domestic violence accusations are rarely simple, and they can cause immense stress for both parties.

+Do protective orders show up on background checks?
 One of the early measures many alleged victims take is to seek a protective order.
 Understanding how this could affect your criminal record or background check can help you respond appropriately.

 North Carolina protective orders